simonebraga/middleware_technologies_2022/projectA/documentation.md

 The idea behind the simulation module is to hide the possible absence of data to the back-end module, which must focus on the processing of the received data without spending computational resources on something else.

-The module must then produce and send data in the **exact** same format produced by the data collection module, getting it from a simulated environment instead of the real one.
+This module must then produce and send data in the **exact** same format produced by the data collection module, getting it from a simulated environment instead of the real one.

 ## Design choices

-This section contains an explanation of what led to the choice of every involved technology, as long as a short summary of the reasoning for which other technologies have been excluded.
+This section contains an explanation of what led to the choice of every involved technology, as long as a summary of the reasoning for which other technologies have been excluded.

 ### Spark for data processing